raghu-paavan/design-patterns/abstractPattern.md

 - **Concrete Product**: Implements the Abstract Product interfaces, defining the objects to be created by the corresponding Concrete Factory.

 ### Example in Java:
 Consider a game where you have different characters (Warriors, Mages) belonging to different factions (Human, Orc).
-Here's an abstract factory implementation:
+Here's an abstract factory implementation :

 ```java
 // Abstract Product: Character